samuel-ntsua/Big-Data_Hadoop_and_Spark_Developer/README.md

     b.
 Best year
     c.
 Stable year

-[**Part 1 of Proposed Solution:**]
+[**Part 1 of Proposed Solution: Resolving the ambiguity**]

 In the problem Statement, we are given a URL to two csv files for the project; however the wording of the project tasks require learners to use a database called BDHS_PROJECT, which is supposed to be on the LMS server, to create the data pipeline.
 But once you log on the LMS server, the supposed database BDHS_PROJECT is not accessible because we are not given the database’s hostname and the authentication information.
 Given this ambiguous situation, I am going to upload the two csv files to LMS and created my own database that I can access with my LMS login credentials.
 This method added extra steps to the data pipeline, which I will describe below:

 ** From the LMS webconsole prompt: